 I do advise that you answer these questions fully as they will help with the outcome of your results.

 The more information that you provide then the more refined your results will be.

 Home DNA test kits are very easy for both children and the elderly as well.
 This is because testing is conducted by a simple cheek swab.

 Receiving your DNA kit!

-When you DNA test kit arrives you will receive a set of instructions, two cheek swabs, and an envelope to send back your sample.
+When your DNA test kit arrives you will receive a set of instructions, two cheek swabs, and an envelope to send back your sample.

-Unfortunately there is no vial included in the kit so you will need to put the cheek swabs loose in the envelope.
+Unfortunately, there is no vial included in the kit so you will need to put the cheek swabs lose in the envelope.